Nicholas Winton: Recognition

 Winton mentioned his humanitarian accomplishments in his election material while unsuccessfully standing for election to the Maidenhead town council in 1954.
 Otherwise, he went unnoticed for half a century until in 1988 his wife found a detailed scrapbook in their attic, containing lists of the children, including their parents' names and the names and addresses of the families that took them in.
-She gave the scrapbook to Elisabeth Maxwell, a Holocaust researcher and wife of media magnate Robert Maxwell.
-Winton forgot why this was done.
+He gave the scrapbook to Elisabeth Maxwell, a Holocaust researcher and wife of media magnate Robert Maxwell.
 Letters were sent to each of these known addresses and 80 of "Winton's children" were found in Britain.

 In an interview on the BBC radio programme The Life Scientific, Simon Wessely described how his father Rudi, one of the rescued children, had a chance encounter with Winton.

 The wider world found out about his work in February 1988 during an episode of the BBC television programme That's Life! when he was invited as a member of the audience.
 At one point, Winton's scrapbook was shown and his achievements were explained.
-The host of the programme, Esther Rantzen, asked whether anybody in the audience were among the children who owed their lives to Winton, and if so, to stand: more than two dozen people surrounding Winton rose and applauded.
+The host of the programme, Esther Rantzen, introduced Winton to children he had helped to rescue, including Vera Gissen.

+In a later, follow-up That's Life! programme at which Winton was also in the audience, Rantzen asked whether anybody in the audience was among the children who owed their lives to Winton, and if so, to stand: more than two dozen people surrounding Winton rose and applauded.
 Rantzen then asked if anyone present was the child or grandchild of one of the children Winton saved, and the rest of the audience stood.

-He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at Winton House, an Abbeyfield Society care home in Windsor, named in his honour.
+He was the subject of This Is Your Life in 2003 when he was surprised by Michael Aspel at Winton House, an Abbeyfield Society care home in Windsor, Berkshire, named in his honour.

 By the time Winton's work became known in 1988, most of the people who had worked in the kindertransport in Czechoslovakia had died unrecognised.
-Winton became the last-surviving and much-lionised symbol of British help to refugees fleeing the Nazis, especially Jewish refugees, before World War II.
-In one article, two scholars have attempted to put his accomplishments in perspective, writing that Winton "accompanied no trains, made no travel arrangements, never encountered the Gestapo or any personal danger, did not use his own money and, most importantly, did not act alone....We should not reduce the account to just one saint."
+Despite widespread praise for his work, two scholars have attempted to highlight that his accomplishments were a group effort, writing about the situation "...
+We should not reduce the account to just one saint."

+Winton and his brother Robert started an inter-regional fencing competition in 1950.
+The Winton Cup continued and celebrated its belated 70th anniversary in 2022 due to postponements during the COVID-19 pandemic.
+His children and grandchildren make regular guest appearances each year.

 100th birthday

 To celebrate his 100th birthday, Winton flew over the White Waltham Airfield in a microlight piloted by Judy Leden, the daughter of one of the boys he saved.
 His birthday was also marked by the publication of a profile in The Jewish Chronicle.

+In 2014, a book entitled If it's Not Impossible...
+The Life of Sir Nicholas Winton, written by his daughter Barbara Winton, was published.